coderarjob/meghaos-x86/README.md

 ### Running

-To run the diskimage in Qemu use the following command:
+To run the disk image in Qemu use the following command:
 ```
 $ cd build-os

 # Asuming your build system is `make`
+# Run the disk image in Qemu
 $ make run

-# Run diskimage in Qemu with arguments
+# Pass arguments to Qemu
 $ make ARGS="<qemu arguments> run
 ```
-## Building Unittests
+## Building and running Unittests

 ### Prerequisites:

 1. gcc and binutils 8.3 or higher.
 2. gcc-multilib if host computer processor is anything other than x86.
 3. Cmake 3.10

-### Prerequisites: Code coverage report

-1. gcc and gcov library 8.3 or higher.
-2. lcov and genhtml package.

 ### Building